TallSoup/DiscordResponderBot/README.md

 !hello - responds with a random greeting

-!kanye - responds with a random Kaybe quote
+!kanye - responds with a random Kanye quote

 !roll - rolls a 6 sided die